safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 ![](./Images/3.411.ConnectionNotSecure_Warning.png)

-For self-signed certificates, click the **Advanced** button and add an exception for *https://localhost:8443/*.
+For self-signed certificates, some browsers will allow you to add an exception for *https://localhost:8443/*.

 <br>**7) Modify Service URLs to Use HTTPS**